ScheWann/gamewebsite/README.md

 Middleware let you define custom functions that can be run before rendering either a page or a group of pages.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/routing#middleware).

+# PLUGINS

+**This directory is not required, you can delete it if you don't want to use it.**

+This directory contains Javascript plugins that you want to run before mounting the root Vue.js application.

+More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/plugins).

+# COMPONENTS

+**This directory is not required, you can delete it if you don't want to use it.**

+The components directory contains your Vue.js Components.

+_Nuxt.js doesn't supercharge these components._